Dmitri Lyudvigovich Tomashevich: Academic life and rocketry

 The Academy was very active in the new field of guided rocketry: one of its early projects was the study of the Henschel Hs 293.
 A Soviet version, the KB-2, was tested from a Tupolev TU-2D fitted with the German "Kehl-Strassburg" radio guidance system.
 The results were not good and the project was abandoned.
 There were numerous other projects - the most notable of which was the "Cometa" - an "aircraft-like" (in modern parlance, "cruise missile") anti-ship missile with a range of 100km.
 This system was designed by Tomashevich, in his new role of head of "Department Number 32", and was awarded the Stalin Prize in 1953.
 In 1956 Tomashevich was - belatedly - exonerated of guilt in the matter of the I-180 crash.

 Another area of interest was air defence.
 The Soviet Union had experimented with technologies to try and boost the range of their anti-aircraft artillery, in an attempt to counter the threat posed by high-altitude bombers such as the Boeing B-29 Superfortress.
 It soon became obvious that this was not a productive way forward, and attention switched to guided surface-air-missiles.
-Tomashevich and his Department Number 32 (sometimes referred to as SHB or 32B when related to rocketry) designed a number of systems, including "Berkut" (S-25) and the B-750 (1D) anti-aircraft missile system, that went into service as the S-75 Dvina (better known in the West as the "SA-2 Guidline").
+Tomashevich and his Department Number 32 (sometimes referred to as SHB or 32B when related to rocketry) designed a number of systems, including "Berkut" (S-25) and the B-750 (1D) anti-aircraft missile system, that went into service as the S-75 Dvina (better known in the West as the "SA-2 Guideline").
 It was this system that, on 7 October 1959, became the first guided missile to down an enemy aircraft.
 A few months later, on 1 May 1960, an S-75 shot down the Lockheed U-2 flown by Gary Powers.

 Now a respected academic, Tomashevich gave lectures and wrote books, notably "Economic construction of Aircraft" (1960) and "Fundamentals of the design of unmanned aerial vehicles."
 (1962).

 But he never stopped his practical work.
 Switching his attention to anti-tank missiles, he designed the 3M7 Drakon (Dragon) missile system.
 Despite only limited use, in 1968 this resulted in another USSR State Prize (the new name for The Stalin Prize).

 Death

-Dmitri Lyudvigovich Tomashevich, having survived both World Wars, the Russian Revolutions and the regimes of Nicholas II of Russia, Stalin and Beria, died in a car accident on 4 August 1974.
+Dmitri Lyudvigovich Tomashevich, having survived both World Wars, the Russian Revolutions and the regimes of Nicholas II of Russia, Stalin and Beria, died in a car accident on 7 August 1974.